jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 ---
 title: Jornada Metadata Standards for EML Creation
 author: The Information Management Team
-date: 27 June 2019
+date: 28 June 2019
 ...

 **If you edit this document please track your changes and send to Greg Maurer (gmaurer.jrn.lter@gmail.com).**

+**Notes about things that need to be expanded or verified are marked with "???"**

 # Introduction

-This document defines metadata standards to use when creating EML files for Jornada Basin LTER research data packages.
+This document defines metadata standards to use when creating or revising EML files for Jornada Basin LTER research data packages.
 These standards are under active development as we revamp our data catalog, but they are essentially derived from this reference document:

 <https://environmentaldatainitiative.files.wordpress.com/2017/11/emlbestpractices-v3.pdf>

 with modifications to suit the Jornada Basin LTER and its researchers.

 When revising earlier EML documents, do your best not to lose the metadata they contain.
 Make sure a copy is archived somewhere (like EDI, if possible) so that metadata are not lost.

+## Using this document

+The metadata standards in this document are structured and formatted similarly to an EML document.
+Named EML elements are surrounded by angle brackets, and there are headings for most important elements.
+At the Jornada Basin LTER, a variety of tools are being used to create EML documents during the data packaging process (EMLassemblyline, GCE Toolbox +, etc.).
+Notes about using these tools to create each EML element are present in the relevant section of this document (???**Add these in as you edit**).

-Note that EML documents are heirarchical.
-The top level element is `eml:eml`, and within that are contained 3 elements: `access`, `dataset`, and `additional_metadata`.
-The metadata standards in this document refer to the `dataset` element of your EML file only.
-Maybe we'll add standards on `access` and `additional_metadata` at a later time.
+Note that EML documents are hierarchical.
+The root element is \<eml:eml\> (denoted by the path `/eml:eml`).
+Below the EML root element are 3 elements, \<access\>, \<dataset\>, and \<additional_metadata\> (paths `/eml:eml/access`,  `/eml:eml/dataset`, and `/eml:eml/additional_metadata`).
+This document contains metadata standards for elements under the \<dataset\> element of Jornada EML files only.
+We may add standards for EML \<access\> and \<additional_metadata\> elements at a later time.

-# Metadata standards by EML <dataset> element
+# Metadata standards for EML \<dataset\> elements

+The sections below correspond to elements under the \<dataset\> element of a Jornada Basin LTER EML document.
+They appear in roughly the order they should in a real EML document.

-## `title`
+## \<title\>

-Descriptive title that includes type of data collected, geographic location, and time range of the data (what, where, when).
+The \<title\> element should contain a descriptive title that includes type of data collected, geographic location, and time range of the data (what, where, when).
 In general we use "Jornada" in some form as part of the geographic description.
 It may also be useful to include a project name or abbreviation if the package is part of a collection from a large project (NEAT, SMES, etc).

-## Personnel and organization elements (`creator`, `contact`, etc.)
+## Personnel and organization elements (\<creator\>, \<contact\>, etc.)

 There are a number of elements in this category grouped together here.
-They normally appear within the dataset element (/eml:eml/dataset/creator, /eml:eml/dataset/contact, etc)
+They normally appear within the dataset element (`/eml:eml/dataset/creator`, `/eml:eml/dataset/contact`, etc)

-At least one `contact` entity must be supplied in every EML document.
-All EML documents should usually have at least one `creator` entity, but exceptions can be made if this information has been lost in very old Jornada datasets.
+At least one \<contact\> element must be supplied in every EML document.
+All EML documents should usually have at least one \<creator\> element, but exceptions can be made if this information has been lost in very old Jornada datasets.

-### `contact`
+### \<contact\>

 **This is a required element.**

 Contacts are people (or positions, like Data Manager)  that should be contacted for access to, or information about, the data package.
 For Jornada data packages this should include:

 * The "Current responsible investigator" (if available)
 * The JRN LTER Information Manager (datamanager.jrn.lter@gmail.com)

 JRN LTER defines the "Current responsible investigator" as the LTER principal investigator who curates a study and its associated data package(s).
-For data packages without a "current responsible PI", John Anderson has historically been listed as a `contact` with this role.
+For data packages without a "current responsible PI", John Anderson has historically been listed with this role under \<contact\>.
 When updating one of these packages, ask John if he would like to remain in this position.
-If not he may be removedand it is acceptable to list only the Data Manager.
+If not, he may be removed and it is acceptable to list only the Data Manager.

 No other contacts are defined.

-### `creator`
+### \<creator\>

 Creators are people with direct intellectual contributions to the data package and so could include PIs, postdocs, students, and other researchers.
-There can be multiple <creator> elements in a Jornda EML document.
+There can be multiple <creator> elements in a Jornada EML document.
 These should include:

 * Original PIs
 * Former responsible PIs